Glenelg Football Club Logo

 Summary

 A ruckman with height (6ft, 4inch), pace and tenacity, he made his VFL debut with Geelong at 17 and starred in the 1961 night grand final win against North Melbourne.
-Was chosen to play for Victoria but missed out with a broken finger.
-Signed by Glenelg for the 1962 season, when Geoff Motley was refused a clearance by Port Adelaide to coach the Bays, ended up captain-coach, aged just 21.
+His star qualities saw him chosen to play for Victoria but he missed out with a broken finger.
+Signed by Glenelg for the 1962 season, when Geoff Motley was refused a clearance by Port Adelaide to coach the Bays, he was thrown into the role of his new club's captain-coach, aged just 21.

 Len Fitzgerald